Danielkaas94/CMDFun/README.md

 Maybe this repository will get a new name.
 When I started this project, I wanted to get some values from the command-line interface.
 Instead this is also a collection of methods.
 There is most likely two versions of the same method, a collection of "Gist".

+Anyway, it is a sin for not using [Viasfora](https://viasfora.com/)

 Here is an example: Two versions of the same method.  👀
 ```csharp
         /// <summary>